Brexit - Your Questions Answered

 Limitations may be placed on British nationals' ability to live and work in EU countries, but it is unlikely that they would want to deter tourists.
 There are countries outside the EEA that British citizens can visit for up to 90 days without needing a visa, it is possible that similar agreements could be made with European countries.

-The European Health Insurance Card remain valid, though we always recommend that you take out personal travel insurance.
+We always recommend that you take out personal travel insurance.

 What if I'm travelling to Europe from America, Australia, New Zealand...?